nathanfalke/azure-sdk-for-python/sdk/easm/azure-easm/samples/sample2_create_disco_group_from_template.md

 ```

 ## Find a disco template
-The `disco_templates.list` method can be used to find a discovery template using a filter.
+The `discovery_templates.list` method can be used to find a discovery template using a filter.
 The endpoint will return templates based on a partial match on the `name` field.

 ```python